DragonSenses/job-tracker/journey.md

   );
 ```

-Next we will fill out the `defaultStats` array with objects containing each stat, their count, an icon, color and background color.
+Next we will fill out the `defaultStats` array with objects containing each stat's count, an icon, color and background color.

 ```js
 import React from 'react';